Twistle Adds Providence Saint Joseph Health and ChristianaCare to Investment Syndicate to Complete an $18M Financing Round

 Jan 30, 2020, 14:00 ET

 SEATTLE, Jan.
-30, 2020 /PRNewswire/ -- Twistle, a company that helps health systems automate personalized education and care communications with their patients, today announces that Providence Saint Joseph Health System (Providence) and ChristianaCare, two of the nation's most innovative health systems, are now strategic investors as well as significant customers.
+30, 2020 /PRNewswire/ -- Twistle, a company that helps health systems automate personalized education and care communications with their patients, today announces that Providence Ventures, the venture capital arm of Providence St. Joseph Health, and ChristianaCare, two of the nation’s most innovative health systems, are now strategic investors as well as significant customers.
 Both use Twistle across their enterprises to improve patient outcomes, reduce costs, and differentiate their services.
-This investment completes Twistle's latest funding round at over $18 million.
+This investment completes Twistle’s latest funding round at over $18 million.

 An automatic navigation (GPS) system for health, Twistle reduces the burden on clinicians by keeping patients on track.
 On behalf of care teams, Twistle offers "turn-by-turn" guidance to patients as they navigate specific care journeys before, during, and after a clinic or hospital visit.
 Patients are motivated to engage in their own care and follow best practices, communicate as needed with their care teams, and realize measurably better outcomes.
 Twistle integrates sophisticated automation with multi-channel communication, engaging patients wherever they may be -- through secure messaging, interactive voice response, patient portals or the health system's own digital apps.